nightmaregaurav/FairShare/readme.md

 | Total | $2278 | `D` |
 | Total | $278  | `E` |

-### Now, we can split those total for each members and write them in form of matrix, column being the payer, row being receivable.
+### Now, we can split those totals for each member and write them in the form of a matrix, the column being the payer and, the row being the receiver.
 <b>(We can omit the diagonal values as that is to be paid by oneself)</b>

 | R\S | `A`    |  `B`   |  `C`   |  `D`   |  `E`   |